 Cherry Creek was one of the first places early prospectors found gold in Colorado.
-In 1858 William “Green” Russell and his party even briefly set up the gold camp of Russellville south of the modern town of Parker on Cherry Creek.
+In 1858 William “Green” Russell and his party even briefly set up the gold camp “town” of Russellville south of the modern town of Parker on Cherry Creek.
 They moved on toward Denver fairly quickly looking for richer diggings but left some gold in the creek-bed for us.
-Sadly the area where they were is all large private ranches now so it’s unavailable to dig casually…maybe someday when suburbia gets this far!
+The area is still called Russellville Gulch.
+Sadly the area where they were is all large private ranches now so it’s unavailable to dig casually…maybe someday we’ll get access, most likely when suburbia gets this far!

 Anyway, Cherry Creek in the City of Denver is open to non-motorized prospecting.
 The gold is a bit spotty due to all the sand but I’ve found a few decent spots and I’m sure there are many more to be found if you are in the mood to look.

 There are generally two types of gold deposits to search for:

 – streaks of gold bearing black sand in/on sand bars above or in the water.
 Obviously this gold will be sand grain sized or smaller.